Describes the available methods for authenticating Greenplum Database clients.

 This example shows how to edit the

-pg_hba.conf file on the master host to allow remote client access to all databases from all roles using encrypted password authentication.
+pg_hba.conf file of the master to allow remote client access to all databases from all roles using encrypted password authentication.

 Open the file